-Particulars Particulars March 31, 2023 March 31, 2022 37 Earnings per share Profit for the year attributable to owners of the Company 67.50 (163.52) Weighted average number of ordinary shares outstanding 50,050,000 50,050,000 Basic earnings per share (₹) 1.35 (3.27) Diluted earnings per share (₹) 1.35 (3.27) 38 Disclosures required by the Micro, Small and Medium Enterprises Development (MSMED) Act, 2006 are as under (a) The principal amount and the interest due thereon remaining unpaid to any supplier as at the end of each accounting year 13.14 19.84 (b) The amount of interest paid by the Company along with the amounts of the payment made to the supplier beyond the appointed day during the year - - (c) The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under this Act - - (d) The amount of interest accrued and remaining unpaid at the end of the year - - (e) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise - -
+Particulars March 31, 2024 March 31, 2023 39 Disclosures required under Section 22 the Micro, Small and Medium Enterprises Development (MSMED) Act, 2006 are as under (a) The principal amount and the interest due thereon remaining unpaid to any supplier as at the end of each accounting year 26.21 13.14 (b) The amount of interest paid by the Company along with the amounts of the payment made to the supplier beyond the appointed day during the year - - (c) The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under this Act - (d) The amount of interest accrued and remaining unpaid at the end of the year - - (e) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise -

-^{} This information has been determined to the extent such parties have been identified on the basis of information available with the Company.
+This information has been determined to the extent such parties have been identified on the basis of information available with the Company.

+40 Contingent liability

+Claims against the Company not acknowledged as debts

+a.
+Income tax matters 39.51 91.17

+b.
+Excise and service tax matters 18.55 13.33

+c.
+Sales tax 63.16 78.12

+d.
+Legal metrology - 0.15

+Capital Commitments

-Particulars March 31, 2023 March 31, 2022 39 Contingent liability Claims against the Company not acknowledged as debts a.
-Income tax matters 91.17 91.17 b.
-Excise and service tax matters 13.33 13.33 c.
-Sales tax 78.12 89.59 d.
-Legal metrology Capital Commitments 0.15 0.15 Estimated amount of contracts remaining to be executed on capital account and not provided for 60.00 178.00
+Estimated amount of contracts remaining to be executed on capital account and not provided for 59.20 60.00